ISCA Launches Accelerated Pathway Programme To Fast-Track Aspiring Chartered Accountants Of Singapore

 As an illustration, aspiring chartered accountants who are enrolled in the APP would be fast-tracked upon graduation from their accountancy degree programmes at the local AUs, such that they will only need to complete the final capstone module examination and fulfill the practical experience requirement to attain the CA (Singapore) title.

-Sign up as a SCAQ candidate via or write to [email protected] .
+Sign up as a SCAQ candidate via or write to ... .

 Legal Disclaimer: